astrunk87/gamerTechSite/README.md

 help with the db collection name from trey help with getting reviews to add to page from trey and nicholas

+mongo password problem fixed with help from stack overflow